jeverley/dscpclassify/README.md

 |_wan_zone_ | list | no | wan | Used to specify WAN firewall zones |
 |_lan_device_ | list | no | | Used to specify LAN network interfaces (L3 physical interface i.e. `br-lan`) |
 |_wan_device_ | list | no | | Used to specify WAN network interfaces (L3 physical interface) |

+_1. When running on older OpenWrt releases with kernels < 5.13 the service defaults to class CS1 for low effort connections_

 ### Section "client_class_adoption"
 |Name | Type | Required | Default | Description|